Parents and Survivors Can Help Doctors Create Great Retinoblastoma Care

 We look forward to seeing you at future One Retinoblastoma World events!

-A pink banner with the words “save the date” spans the top of the image.
-Diamond Head in Honolulu is bathed in light, under a slightly cloudy blue sky.
+A pink banner with the words “Register Now” spans the top of the image.
+Diamond Head and Waikiki Beach in Honolulu are bathed in light, under a slightly cloudy blue sky.
+Along the coastline, gold reflections from the many buildings ripple and merge into the turquoise ocean.
 The One Rb World logo includes a pink flower for Hawaii.
-Text reads: One Retinoblastoma World, Honolulu, Hawaii | October 15-17, 2024
+Text reads: “One Retinoblastoma World, Honolulu, Hawaii | October 15-17, 2024.”

 0 replies